Kangaroo meat

 Kangaroo meat is produced in Australia from wild kangaroos and is exported to over 61 overseas markets.

-Kangaroo meat is sourced from the four main species of kangaroos that are harvested in the wild.
-As of May 2024, Australia's commercial kangaroo industry is the largest commercial land-based wildlife trade on the planet.
-Kangaroo harvesting only occurs in approved harvest zones, with quotas set to ensure population sustainability.
-In Victoria, quotas were formally introduced in 2019, starting at 93,640 kangaroos and peaking at 166,750 in 2023 before decreasing to 111,575 in 2024 to balance ecological and management needs.
-If numbers approach minimum thresholds harvest zones are closed until populations recover.
-Kangaroos are harvested by licensed shooters in accordance with a strict code of practice to ensure high standards of both humaneness and food hygiene.
-Meat that is exported is inspected by the Department of Agriculture, Fisheries and Forestry.

 The kangaroo has traditionally been a staple source of protein for many indigenous Australians for more than 40,000 years.
 Kangaroo meat is very high in protein (23.2%) and very low in fat (2.6%).
-Kangaroo meat has a very high concentration of conjugated linoleic acid (CLA) when compared with other foods.

-CLA has been attributed with a wide range of health benefits.
+Compared with other foods, kangaroo meat has a very high concentration of conjugated linoleic acid (CLA), to which are attributed a wide range of health benefits.

 Kangaroo meat is also processed into pet food.
-Due to its low fat content, kangaroo meat cannot be cooked in the same way as other red meats, and is typically either slow cooked or quickly stir-fried.
+Its low fat content prevents kangaroo meat from being cooked in the same way as other red meats, so it is typically either slow-cooked or quickly stir-fried.

 Production

 Kangaroo meat production begins with the harvesting of wild kangaroos by licensed shooters in designated harvest zones.
 The kangaroos are killed humanely in accordance with the Australian Standard for the Hygienic Production of Wild Game Meat for Human Consumption (AS 4464:2007).
 Harvested kangaroos are bled and eviscerated in the field, with carcasses transported to refrigerated field depots or directly to licensed game meat processing plants.

+Kangaroo meat is sourced from the four main species of kangaroos that are harvested in the wild.
+As of May 2024, Australia's commercial kangaroo industry is the largest commercial land-based wildlife trade on the planet.
+Kangaroo harvesting only occurs in approved harvest zones, with quotas set to ensure population sustainability.
+In Victoria, quotas were formally introduced in 2019, starting at 93,640 kangaroos and peaking at 166,750 in 2023, before decreasing to 111,575 in 2024 to balance ecological and management needs.

+If numbers approach minimum thresholds harvest zones are closed until populations recover.
+Kangaroos are harvested by licensed shooters in accordance with a strict code of practice to ensure high standards of both humaneness and food hygiene.
+Meat that is exported is inspected by the Department of Agriculture, Fisheries and Forestry.